Germans

 The history of Germans as an ethnic group began with the separation of a distinct Kingdom of Germany from the eastern part of the Frankish Empire under the Ottonian dynasty in the 10th century, forming the core of the Holy Roman Empire.
 In subsequent centuries the political power and population of this empire grew considerably.
 It expanded eastwards, and eventually a substantial number of Germans migrated further eastwards into Eastern Europe.
-The empire itself was politically divided between many small princedoms, cities and bishoprics.
+The empire itself was generally decentralized and politically divided between many small princedoms, cities and bishoprics, while the idea of unified German state came later.
 Following the Reformation in the 16th century, many of these states found themselves in bitter conflict concerning the rise of Protestantism.

-The 19th century saw the dismemberment of the Holy Roman Empire and the growth of German nationalism.
-The kingdom of Prussia incorporated most of the Germans into its German Empire in 1871, while a substantial number of Germans also inhabited the multiethnic kingdom of Austria-Hungary.
-During this time a large number of Germans emigrated to the New World, particularly to the United States, Canada and Brazil, as well as establishing prominent communities in New Zealand and Australia.
-The Russian Empire also contained a substantial German population.
+In the 19th century, the Holy Roman Empire dissolved, and German nationalism began to grow.
+At the same time however, the concept of German nationality became more complex.
+The multiethnic Kingdom of Prussia incorporated most Germans into its German Empire in 1871, and a substantial additional number of German speakers were in the multiethnic kingdom of Austria-Hungary.
+During this time, a large number of Germans also emigrated to the New World, particularly to the United States.
+Large numbers also emigrated to Canada and Brazil, and they established sizable communities in New Zealand and Australia.
+The Russian Empire also included a substantial German population.